 Sudden Aggression

 If parrots are poorly socialized, spoiled, or hormonal, you may observe an increase in aggression.
-However, sudden aggression can be a warning sign of stress if the parrot was once friendly.
+Sudden aggression can be a warning sign if the bird was once friendly.

 You may also find the parrot fights with other birds or pets, biting or rebuffing other household members.
-It could also hiss, scream, and growl at others.
+It could also hiss, scream, or growl at others.

-There’s no such thing as a silent parrot, as even the pionus will squawk, click its tongue, and make other sounds.
-It’s a negative sign if the parrot refuses to speak, sing, or click its tongue.
+There’s no such thing as a silent parrot.
+Even a pionus parrot will squawk, click its tongue, and make other sounds.
+If the parrot doesn’t vocalize, it’s a negative sign.

 Stressed parrots may scream and shriek.
-If flapping wings and hissing accompany this, it signifies the parrot is terrified.
-Even if there’s no obvious threat or danger, it may scream at all times.
+If flapping wings accompany this, it’s terrified.

 Nervous And Repetitive Behavior